Find Your Perfect School

 Students learn about education theory and its practical applications in the classroom.

-The course is an introduction to the stages of child development and their impact on teaching children.
+The course introduces the stages of child development and their impact on teaching children.
 Students may also learn about educational psychology and child psychology.

 Components of Online Learning